/ seo-glossary / What Is Page Experience? SEO Glossary

 Page experience combines several measurable components into an overall assessment.

 • Largest Contentful Paint (LCP) measures how quickly the main content loads.
-Target: under 2.5 seconds.
+A good LCP is 2.5 seconds or less.

 • Interaction to Next Paint (INP) measures responsiveness when users interact with the page.
-Target: under 200 milliseconds.
+A good INP is 200 milliseconds or less.
+INP became a stable Core Web Vital in 2024, replacing First Input Delay (FID) as the responsiveness metric.

 • Cumulative Layout Shift (CLS) measures visual stability by tracking unexpected layout movements.
-Target: under 0.1.
+A good CLS is 0.1 or less.

 Mobile friendliness.
 Pages must be properly configured for mobile devices with responsive design, readable text without zooming, adequate tap target spacing, and no horizontal scrolling.
 Google's mobile-friendly test evaluates these criteria.